-The goal of this post is to point you in the right direction to find reading curricula for teaching reading to kids with dyslexia that really work.
+The goal of this post is to point you in the right direction to find reading curriculum for teaching reading to kids with dyslexia that really work.

 Over my 20 years of homeschooling kids with dyslexia, I’ve tried and failed with many reading curricula.
 There was nothing inherently wrong with those programs.
 They would have worked for 80% of kids learning to read.
 But not with my kids.
 For my kids, and 20% of the population with dyslexia, it doesn’t matter how many songs, games or brightly colored readers accompany a reading program – they just won’t work.
 The goal of this post is to point you in the right direction to find reading curricula for teaching reading to kids with dyslexia that really work.